maiziezhoulab/Aquila_stLFR2/README.md

 **--num_threads:** default = 8.
 It's recommended not to change this setting unless large memory node could be used (2*memory capacity(it suggests for assembly below)), then try to use "--num_threads 12".

-**--chr_start --chr_end:** if you only want to assembly some chromosomes or only one chromosome.
-For example: use "--chr_start 1 --chr_end 5"  will assemble chromsomes 1,2,3,4,5.
-Use "--chr_start 2 --chr_end 2" will only assembly chromosome 2.
-(*Notes: Use 23 for "chrX")

 #### Memory/Time Usage For Step 1